MicrosoftDocs/dynamics365smb-docs-pr.en-ca/financials/finance-setup-unrealized-vat.md

     > [!NOTE]
 >   The Tax amount will be posted to this account, and stay there until the customer payment is posted.
 The amount is then transferred to the account for sales tax.
 7. In the **Purch.
 VAT Unreal.
-Account** field, enter the general ledger count for unrealized purchase VAT.
+Account** field, enter the general ledger account for unrealized purchase VAT.

     > [!NOTE]
 >   The Tax amount will be posted to this account, and stay there until the customer payment is posted.
-The amount is then transferred to the account for sales tax.
+The amount is then transferred to the account for purchase tax.

 ## <a name="see-also"></a>See Also
 [Setting Up Value Added Tax](finance-setup-vat.md)